selarom-epilef/basic-cat-app-for-experiments/README.md

-# 🐈 Basic Cat Tinder App
+# 🐈 Basic Cat Browser App
 This is just an useless but cute tiny React App to test run experimental integrations and libraries